 I recently promised to give you all the low down on ‘my’ Bali.
 If you are thinking of visiting Bali, there are a few things every visitor to should consider before jumping on that plane.
 Being well prepared makes for a much better trip so do your research well.
 Below are just some of the things you should consider before leaving on that jet plane.
 Read on for all the details …

 Documentation Required For Visiting Bali

-Everyone needs a valid passport with at six months validity.
+Every one needs a valid passport with at six months validity.
 The Visa On Arrival (VOA) payment for Australians was scrapped in 2016 and means you can now sail straight through to immigration.
 Try and spend that $50 on supporting local businesses instead.
 Most other passport holders can also enter Visa free for less than 30 days.
 For stays longer that 30 days you will need a visa.
 Fines are steep for those that overstay so make sure you abide by the rules.
-Check here for more information.

 When To Visit Bali